seahorce-scidac/REMORA/Docs/sphinx_doc/building.rst

 REMORA uses the paradigm that different executables are built in different subdirectories within the ``Exec`` directory.
 When using gmake (see below), the user/developer should build in the directory of the selected problem.
 When using cmake (see below), separate executables are built for all of the problem directories listed in ``Exec/CMakeLists.txt``.
-The problem directories within ``Exec`` include ``Upwelling`` a test case demonstrating a periodic channel with shelves on each side.
+The problem directories within ``Exec`` include a number of problems, which are also used for ::.
-#1) science-relevant setups, such as ``ABL`` for modeling the atmospheric
-#boundary layer or ``DensityCurrent`` for running the standard density current test case, etc, 2) regression tests in
-#``Exec/RegTests`` that are used for testing specific known aspects of the code functionality, such as boundary conditions or
-#Rayleigh damping, and 3) tests for features under development in ``Exec/DevTests``, such as moving terrain.
-There is a
-#README in each problem directory that describes the purpose/role of that problem.

 NetCDF (Optional)
 ~~~~~~~~~~~~~~~~~